 For diaper rash prevention we offer an array of cloth safe creams.
-The GroVia Magic Stick (a mess free solution that fathers love!), CJ’s BUTTer, Delish Naturals Yum Bum Butter and a few more!
 They are all great and equally awesome!

 WE DO NOT RECOMMEND THE USE OF ANY HOME-MADE CLOTH DIAPER CREAMS.
 Non cloth safe creams can damage your inserts and diapers and cost you hundreds!!

-For a really read full blown rash we recommend Baby Butt Cream from Stafford Pharmacy.
-It is NOT CLOTH SAFE.
+If you need a thicker protectant and soothing balm, we make our own!
+Angry Bear Bottom Balm is what we recommend!
+Formulated by me (Jaclyn – Pharmacist and Mom) It is NOT CLOTH SAFE.
 Ingredients include calamine to sooth, zinc to protect and lanolin to heal.
 If you require this cream please do not get any on your diapers!
 Use fleece liners to separate the cream from the cloth or use biodegradable biosoakers while you need to use it!

 Sample Cloth Diaper Stash